spyderbat/spyctl/README.md

 `spyctl get` is the command to view said resources.
 It will either download artifacts using Spyderbat's API or display documents stored locally, but it is the primary tool for exploring your environment.

-To retrieve a list of machines with the spyderbat `Nano Agent` installed use the following command:
+To retrieve a list of machines with the spyderbat `Nano Agent` installed issue the following command:
 ```
 spyctl get machines
 ```